-Canadian police make arrests in prominent Sikh activist’s killing: Reports
+Canadian police make arrests in prominent Sikh activist’s killing

 The High Commission of India in Ottawa did not immediately respond to Al Jazeera’s request for comment on Friday afternoon.

-Meanwhile, Nijjar’s killing continues to raise questions around allegations of Indian foreign interference, particularly within Sikh diaspora communities in Canada, the United States and other countries.
+Nijjar’s killing continues to raise questions around allegations of Indian foreign interference, particularly within Sikh diaspora communities in Canada, the United States and other countries.

 In September, Moninder Singh at the BC Gurdwaras Council told Al Jazeera that he was among five Sikh leaders — including Nijjar — who were warned by the RCMP’s national security division in 2022 about threats against their lives.

+On Friday, Danish Singh, president of the World Sikh Organization of Canada advocacy group, welcomed the arrests in Nijjar’s case but said they also raise new questions.

+“While the arrest of the hit squad is important, what’s even more important is identifying and bringing to justice those who directed these operations,” Singh said in a statement, accusing the Indian government of being involved.

 Reports of an alleged plot to kill another prominent Sikh separatist leader in the US have also emerged following Nijjar’s death.
-In late November, the US Justice Department announced charges against a 52-year-old Indian national, Nikhil Gupta.
+In late November, the US Department of Justice announced charges against a 52-year-old Indian national, Nikhil Gupta.

 Gupta was accused of being part of a foiled attempt to assassinate US citizen Gurpatwant Singh Pannun, in coordination with an Indian government employee and others.